Sri Lanka military teams with police to fight drugs scourge

-COLOMBO, Sri Lanka (AP) - Sri Lanka’s military says it is teaming with police to invigorate an anti-narcotic drive by its president who has vowed to end a 43-year moratorium on capital punishment and execute condemned drug traffickers.
+COLOMBO, Sri Lanka (AP) - Sri Lanka’s military is teaming with police to invigorate an anti-narcotics drive by its president who has vowed to end a 43-year moratorium on capital punishment and execute condemned drug traffickers, top military officials said Friday.

-Army commander Lt.
-Gen. Mahesh Senanayake said Friday that since the military alone is not permitted to conduct raids and arrests under the country’s law, the soldiers would team with police and excise officials to crack down on narcotics and arrest drug peddlers.
+The announcement comes as Sri Lanka is facing growing criticism from rights groups and countries including Great Britain, as well as the European Union, after President Maithripala Sirisena declared that executions will resume in the next two months for convicted drug traffickers.

-His remarks comes as Sri Lanka is facing growing criticism from rights groups and countries including Great Britain, as well as the European Union, after president Maithripala Sirisena announced that executions will resume in the next two months for condemned drug traffickers.
+Sirisena has taken police under his command and vowed to be tough on drug offenders, modeling his country’s drug fight after the Philippines.

-There are 48 people convicted for drug offences are on death row.
+Sirisena visited the Philippines in January and praised President Rodrigo Duterte’s drug crackdown as “an example to the world.”
+Thousands of suspects have been killed since Duterte took office in 2016, and rights groups have denounced the killings as extrajudicial executions.

 Copyright © 2019 The Washington Times, LLC.